Recent Fire Damage Posts

 Common Causes of Electrical Fires

-The most common causes of electrical fires are as follows:
+Here are the most common causes of electrical fires

 - Faulty outlets and appliances—most electrical fires are caused by faulty electrical outlets and old, outdated appliances.
 Other fires are started by faults in appliance cords, receptacles, and switches.
 Never use an appliance with a worn or frayed cord which can send heat onto combustible surfaces like floors, curtains, and rugs that can start a fire.
 Running cords under rugs is another cause of electrical fires.
 Removing the grounding plug from a cord so it can be used in a two-prong electrical outlet can also cause a fire.